waterbear-cloud/paco/docs/paco-config.rst

 the internet to your web servers.

 Load balancers have ``listeners`` which will accept requrests on specified ports and protocols.
-If a listener uses the HTTPS protocol, it can have an aim reference to an SSL Certificate.
+If a listener uses the HTTPS protocol, it can have a Paco reference to an SSL Certificate.
 A listener can then either redirect the traffic to another port/protcol or send it one of it's named ``target_groups``.

 Each target group will specify it's health check configuration.
 To specify which resources will belong